ethereum/EIPs/EIPS/eip-1.md

 <!-- -->

--   Motivation - The motivation is critical for EIPs that want to change the Ethereum protocol.
+-   Motivation (*optional) - The motivation is critical for EIPs that want to change the Ethereum protocol.
 It should clearly explain why the existing protocol specification is inadequate to address the problem that the EIP solves.
 EIP submissions without sufficient motivation may be rejected outright.

 <!-- -->